 Recommended for babies who can sit unassisted and up to 75 pounds.
 It has a 5 point harness for safety.

-The hiccapop Omniboost is one of the top sellers for a portable travel high chair and it's makes an equally good portable high chair for camping.
+The hiccapop Omniboost is one of my recommended portable travel high chairs and it makes an equally good portable high chair for camping.
 If you're looking to make one purchase that can be used in almost all situations, then this is the one for you.